IamdLite/Positive-Hack-Bootcamp-2025/README.md

 ## Overview

-The **Positive Hack Bootcamp 2025** is an immersive, beginner-to-intermediate cybersecurity training program aimed at equipping participants with the knowledge and skills to identify vulnerabilities, secure systems, and contribute to a safer digital world.
-Through a blend of theoretical classes and practical labs, participants will:
+Welcome to the **Positive Hack 2025 Bootcamp** repository!
+In this repository, I curate all you need to know about the comprehensive curriculum of the [Positive Hack Bootcamp](https://camp.ptsecurity.com) (White Hat Hacker Professional by CyberED), a walkthrough of all the labs, and my preparation notes and tips to pass the [CEWH Certification](https://labs.cyber-ed.ru/certification/CEWH).
+The CEWH certification is the Russian Ethical Hacking entry-level certification that confirms knowledge of basic penetration testing, offensive security, and adherence to the White Hackers Code of Ethics.
+I will also include resources, useful materials, report templates, and more to get you started.
+Fork the repository (and add a star) if you find it useful!

-- Learn ethical hacking techniques and defensive security strategies.
+[] Learn ethical hacking techniques and defensive security strategies.
-- Gain hands-on experience with tools like Wireshark, Metasploit, and Burp Suite.
+[] Gain hands-on experience with tools like Wireshark, Metasploit, and Burp Suite.
-- Build projects that demonstrate real-world cybersecurity applications.
+[] Build projects that demonstrate real-world cybersecurity applications.
-- Collaborate with peers to solve complex security challenges.
+[] Collaborate with peers to solve complex security challenges.

 This repository serves as the central hub for all bootcamp materials, including class notes, lab instructions, and supporting resources.